 Self-assessment is paramount for improvement.
 It’s also an essential element to remaining one of the 100 or so journalism programs in the nation accredited by the Accrediting Council on Education in Journalism and Mass Communications.
 On this page we provide quantifiable measurements of school performance and what we are doing to improve in our goal of educating the world’s best journalists to serve Arizona and society at large.
-We also have provided our 2017-18 accreditation and academic program review self-study online, including site-team reports since 1964, when the program was first accredited.
+We also have provided all our 2017-18 re-accreditation and academic program review information online, including site-team reports since 1964, when the program was first accredited.

 The school adopted its first assessment plan in 1999 and updated it in 2004 and 2011 and will start the process to update it once again.
-The goal is to figure out whether students are leaving the program prepared for the workplace and competent in the school’s 11 core student learning outcomes, which are based on ACEJMC 12 Professional Values and Competencies.
+The goal is to figure out whether students are leaving the program prepared for the workplace and competent in the school’s 11 core student learning outcomes, which are based on ACEJMC’s 12 Professional Values and Competencies.
 Students, parents and the public must know that their tax and tuition dollars are making a difference.
 The school employs quantitative and qualitative assessment indicators, both direct and indirect, of student learning (see the assessment plan).
 Below are some of the indicators of the school’s performance.
 If you have any questions or suggestions, please let us know!

 It should be noted that in spite of the challenges posed by the SARS-CoV-2 pandemic, our students have demonstrated perseverance and resilience.